Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

 The next step in the SaaS management methodology – monitoring – we consider almost as important as discovery.
 Monitoring the inventory you discovered and cataloged in the step previous is a hugely important part of the overall Discover pillar of SaaS management.
 You certainly have to know what you have currently in your four walls.
 Still, if you aren’t looking at the SaaS applications that are coming into your environment and leaving your environment, you’re missing the entire picture.

 Many Zylo customers turn over the majority of their subscription stack over the course of two years.
 That means understanding what you have in your business – and how it enters and exits your environment – is critical to managing SaaS.
-Many Zylo customers acquire five to 10 net new applications every 30 days.
+Many Zylo customers acquire six net new applications every 30 days.

 Onboard and vet proposed new applications